 A willingness to cooperate, share information and collectively solve problems is the cornerstone of an effective physician-hospital alignment in today’s value-based environment.
 These objectives will become increasingly important once Appropriate Use Criteria (AUC) are implemented across radiology in January 2018.
 The Centers for Medicare & Medicaid Services rule will require that physicians who order advanced diagnostic imaging follow evidence-based appropriate use criteria.
 Failure to do could mean the radiologist will not be paid for the service.

 It is therefore important that practices use the time available before the rule takes effect to become familiar with the AUC guidelines.
 They should also engage with their hospitals and referring physicians to map an effective approach for conforming with this significant process change.

-A good marriage
+A good partnership

-Like a marriage, the hospital-radiology group relationship is never static and either grows stronger or weaker over time.
+Like a partnership, the hospital-radiology group relationship is never static and either grows stronger or weaker over time.
 Given the competitive threats that exist in today’s market, groups cannot afford to neglect their responsibilities for keeping the union strong.
 By communicating clearly and often, embracing quality and innovation, understanding the data that underlies performance, maintaining a positive culture and sharing expertise, radiology practices will bolster their value to the hospital and reduce the risk of being replaced.